 The Productivity Problem Causing IT Stress – and How to Solve It

-Equipping each worker with the right tools for the job is vastly important to their productivity, but making this happen is a challenge to most IT departments.
-There is of course, the process of sourcing devices, installing the right software, handing it to the user and fielding any ensuing support calls.
-If that were all it took, the burden of manual processes might be somewhat manageable.
+Equipping each worker with the right tools for the job has never been more vital to business productivity, but properly facilitating this is a challenge for most IT departments.
+There is the process of sourcing devices, installing the right software, handing it to the user and fielding any ensuing support calls.
+Now if that were all it took; the burden of manual processes might be somewhat manageable.

-Now, though, things in the workplace are different than even two or three years ago.
-It is hard to make plans when technology emerges so fast that even the most organised technology team cannot see far ahead.
-There are some key trends that further shift the way IT teams must work.
+But the workplace is an ever-changing phenomenon.
+It’s hard to make plans when new technology emerges so rapidly that even the most organised technology team cannot see over the horizon.
+And not to be forgotten, there’s also key trends further shifting the way IT teams must work.

-First, solutions are becoming more people-driven and less machine-driven, which means aligning outcomes very closely to the needs of a mostly tech-savvy workforce.
+First, solutions are becoming increasingly people-driven and less machine-driven, which means aligning outcomes very closely to the needs of a mostly tech-savvy workforce.
 As those user skills and needs change, the technology that supports them may need to be adjusted.
-The tablet that is perfect in one role may no longer cut it after a promotion or change of direction.
+The laptop that is perfect in one role may no longer cut it after a promotion or change of direction.

 Second, there is the fluid nature of digital transformation.
 As the workplace adjusts to a new landscape, the expectations of staff and customers will change.
-The IT team must develop new apps and services that guide the organisation into its digital future – this is a sink or swim time for businesses, and every employee must perform at their best to end up on the right side of that equation.
+The IT team must develop new apps and services that guide the organisation into its digital future – right now is ‘sink or swim’ for businesses, and every employee must perform at their best to land on the right side of that equation.

-Thirdly, in support of that right person, right place, right time principle, it is now accepted that each machine must be running the latest version of the operating system and installed software.
-Aside from the significant security implications, modern workplaces depend on quickly grabbing the benefits of the latest technology.
-This also impacts on device choice – attempting to run modern software on old devices is a frustrating exercise, often slowing down users and sometimes making it impossible to run certain apps.
+Thirdly, in support of that right person, right place, right time principle, it’s now imperative that each machine is running the latest version of the operating and installed software, aside from the significant security implications, modern, hybrid workplaces depend on leveraging benefits from the latest technology.
+This also impacts device selection – as trying to run modern software on aging devices is a frustrating exercise that often causes user downtime and sometimes makes it impossible to run certain apps.

-Making sure every member of the workplace team has the right tools is no longer a matter then, of handing them a laptop and hoping for the best.
-The people-driven workplace is incompatible with the four-year IT cycle that the IT department is used to.
-Already one of the more labour-intensive administration tasks, device provision is swallowing more skilled time, just when those skills are sorely needed for digital transformation projects.
+Ensuring every worker has the right tools is no longer a matter of simply handing them a laptop and hoping for the best.
+The people-driven, remote/hybrid workplace is incompatible with the traditional 4-year refresh cycle of the past.
+Already one of the more labour-intensive administration tasks, device provisioning is swallowing IT resources at a time when they're sorely needed for digital transformation projects.

-The alternative is to decide those tools are something better provided as-a-service, keeping the focus firmly on growing the business.
-CloudNow gives the same opportunity to shift from capex to opex as other as-a-service options you’re familiar with, along with the same flexibility and agility.
+Decide those tools are better delivered as-a-Service, keeping internal IT resources focus firmly on business development.
+Devices on Demand enables the same opportunity to shift from CAPEX to OPEX as other as-a-Service options do, as well as the same flexibility and agility.

-If you had unlimited time, CloudNow is the device provision program you’d design yourself.
-Users choose from a range of pre-approved equipment, matching their needs to the right selection.
-Even though devices may be acquired throughout the year, you still get access to bulk purchasing prices.
-The machine is prepared, with software installed, security monitoring in place, and it is delivered to the user’s workplace ready to switch on and go.
+If time were no obstacle, Devices on Demand is the device provisioning program you would design yourself.
+Users choose from a range of pre-approved HP equipment, aligning their needs with the ideal device.
+Even though they may be acquired sporadically throughout the year, you still get access to bulk purchasing prices.
+The machine is configured with software and security monitoring in place, and then delivered to the user’s place of work, ready to go right out of the box.

+The device is managed throughout its lifecycle, with security patches and software updates applied remotely, and user access to a 24/7 helpdesk also available.
 The story doesn’t end there.
 The device is managed throughout its lifecycle, with security patches and software updates applied remotely, and user access to a 24/7 helpdesk.
 If the user’s needs change, or new technology drivers mean a different device is needed, it is provided with minimum fuss at the end of the contracted term.
-The commitment can be as little as 12 months or up to 4-years.
-The old device may be re-deployed where it is needed, or if it has reached its end-of-life, it is disposed of using environmentally certified methods.
+Commitment terms start from as little as 12 months but are available for up to 4 years.